Snooza dog beds

 Understanding the new gas connections laws in Victoria

 The Victorian Government has announced that starting from 1 January 2024, there will be new restrictions on connecting to the gas network for new builds requiring a planning permit.
-It’s important to understand you will only be impacted if you require a planning permit, and not all projects require a planning permit — for example if you only require a building permit, you can still connect to gas.
+You will only be impacted if you require a planning permit.
+Not all projects require a planning permit.
+For example, if you only require a building permit, you can still connect to gas.

 The restrictions mainly affect new homes, residential subdivisions, apartment buildings and various other types of projects that require a planning permit.
-This means that if you’re planning to undertake any works on your property after 1 January 2024 and want to connect to gas, you’ll need to check with your builder or developer to see if a planning permit is required.
+If you’re planning to undertake any works on your property after 1 January 2024 and want to connect to gas, check with your builder or developer to see if a planning permit is required.
 If so, you may be impacted but can still act quickly to lodge your planning permit before 1 January 2024.

 The new gas connection restrictions do not apply to: